Gray-Wu/AOE4-season-5-6-statistics/README.md

-# 🛖AGE OF EMPIRES 4 GAME STATISTICAL ANALYSIS
+# 🛖AGE OF EMPIRES 4 RANKED STATISTICAL ANALYSIS

 Age Of Empires 4 is a complex real-time strategy game set in the middle-ages where players require immense knowledge about many mechanics of the game to perform competitively.
 At the time of the most recent season (S7), AOE4 has 16 unique civilizations and ~30 maps; each civilization with unique bonuses, units, upgrades, and approaches to gameplay, each map with unique resources, land/sea formations, and a range of geographical difference.